zstumgoren/bls-api/docs/bigquery.md

 The BLS provides data on inflation, prices of goods and services, productivity and much more.
 They provide this data at varying aggregations such as nationwide and state levels.

 For this tutorial, we're interested in the recent unemployment rate by county.
-BLS offers a "rolling" data set for the last 14-months on its [Local Area Unemployment Statistics](https://www.bls.gov/lau/tables.htm).
+BLS offers a "rolling" data set for the last 14-months on its page for [Local Area Unemployment Statistics](https://www.bls.gov/lau/tables.htm).

 We're specifically interested in the file under the `County` section called [Labor force data by county, not seasonally adjusted, latest 14 months](https://www.bls.gov/web/metro/laucntycur14.txt).

-Navigate to that page.
 You'll notice that the data is in a rather unfriendly format, at least for use in a spreadsheet or similar tool.

 Never fear, we'll handle that in the next step.